A Guide to Contingency Approach in ManagementAug 2,18

 Because of the profitable features that this theory proposes it has been of great use to the managers.
 You can find the complete list of advantages and examples of the contingency approach from our management experts.
 Just avail our online assignment help service and they will provide you with the easiest explanations of this essay topic.
 Let us look at a few of the advantages here:

-- The approach is adaptive in nature.
-This means that it allows the organizations to stay flexible and transform their policies and strategies according to the changing environment.
+- The approach is adaptive.
+This means that it allows organizations to stay flexible and transform their policies and strategies according to the changing environment.

-- The managers can consider the entire factors, analyze situations thoroughly and then take the appropriate decision.
-This means that they can consider every factor variable and circumstances that may affect their solutions in the present and the future as well.
+- The managers can consider the entire factors, analyze situations thoroughly and then make the appropriate decision.
+This means that they can consider every factor variables and circumstances that may affect their solutions in the present and the future as well.

 - Due to this approach the scope of leadership has widened.
 This approach gives importance to the managers’ understanding, knowledge, and leadership styles and lets them take different decisions depending upon the different situations.